 Now, before you get too worried, you should know that each neighborhood will still see varying levels of enhancements.

-However, as we mentioned above, some projects that were originally released—even some highly anticipated projects — no longer appear to be happening.
+However, as we mentioned above, some projects that were originally released—even some highly anticipated projects — were cut.

 Want to see what is currently open?
 Check out the Epcot Map below: